Infrastructure-AsCode/hub-spoke-vwan/docs/lab-description.md

 - on-prem workloads VPN gateways are implemented as Azure VPN Gateway (no physical VPN devices)
 - Azure Firewall is used to protect Azure VWAN Hubs for north-south and east-west traffic
 - Azure VPN client is used to connect to both cloud and on-prem workloads
-- `workload-norwayeast` can only communicate to `onprem-norwayeast`
-- `workload-swedencentral` can communicate to `onprem-swedencentral`, `workload-norwayeast`, `workload-norwayeast` and `onprem-norwayeast`
-- `onprem-swedencentral` can only communicate to `workload-swedencentral`
-- Users should be able to access all workloads (both on-prem and cloud) at all regions using Azure VPN client

 ## Cloud Workload description